 Links can come in different forms and with additional information.
 Many of these pieces of information are not put into consideration by search engines, except rel=”no follow”.
 This particular addition sends a message to users that the link does not means the same thing as support for the page it links to.

-The sign is often interpreted in various ways by search engines.
+This sign is often interpreted in various ways by search engines.
 Paramount to most of the interpretations is the fact that it reduces the credibility of the link.

 Are nofollow links bad?

 Not so much.
 Regardless of the fact that they have less weight in comparison to other links, they are still a part of many link profiles.
 A web page that has a lot of links will also have many inbound nofollow links.
 This is not a disadvantage.
-In Moz’s Ranking Factors reported that sites with high ranking had a higher percentage of inbound nofollow links than sites with lower ranking.
+Moz’s Ranking Factors reported that sites with high ranking had a higher percentage of inbound nofollow links than sites with lower ranking.